signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="WavFileOutput"></a>
 ### Wav File Output

 Stream group wav file output can be specified in the mediaMin command line or via flags in pktlib session creation APIs.
-In the mediaMin command line, an 0x800 flag in the -dN options argument enables wav file outputs for stream groups, their individual contributors, and also an N-channel wav file (where N is the number of group contributors).
+An 0x800 flag in the -dN command line argument enables wav file outputs for stream groups, their individual contributors, and also an N-channel wav file (where N is the number of group contributors).
 Using [pktlib](#user-content-pktlib_main) session creation APIs, these wav file outputs can be specified separately or in combination, per application needs.

 Note that [streamlib](#user-content-streamlib_main) handles the mechanics of wav file output, which means packet/media threads are able to generate wav file output concurrently.
 This provides the best possible combination of audio quality and real-time performance.